Skip to content

 Top Programs

 The fields Linfield University awards the most degrees in, by share of completions.
-Each links to its degree guide — with salary, growth, and the schools with the strongest outcomes.
+Where federal field-of-study data exists, we show what graduates in that major earned early in their careers.
+Each links to its degree guide — or see what someone with your income, scores, and major would pay and earn here in the Students Like You simulator.

 Frequently Asked Questions

-As a private institution in McMinnville, Oregon, Linfield University keeps admissions accessible, extending offers to roughly 85% of those who apply.
-The school reports a graduation rate of roughly 68%.
+As a private institution in McMinnville, Oregon, Linfield University admits most of the students who apply; the acceptance rate is roughly 85%.
+The graduation rate is roughly 68%.

-Ten years out, alumni of Linfield University earn a median of $78,638 — an exceptional return on investment that outpaces national averages for bachelor's-degree holders.
+Ten years out, alumni of Linfield University earn a median of $78,638, well above the national average for bachelor's degree holders.

-Linfield University is a measurable contributor to upward mobility: its mobility rate — the share of students who start in the bottom income quintile and climb to the top — is 0.95%, in line with strong performers nationally.
+Linfield University is a measurable contributor to upward mobility.
+Its mobility rate, the share of students who start in the bottom income quintile and climb to the top, is 0.95%, in line with strong performers nationally.
 About 4.1% of students come from families in the bottom income quintile.
 Among bottom-quintile students who attend, roughly 23.1% go on to reach the top of the income ladder.
-The median family income of students sits near $105,500, a useful read on the campus's socioeconomic mix.
+The median family income of students sits near $105,500, a snapshot of the campus's socioeconomic mix.

 Similar Schools